 There are several strategies that property owners can implement before entering into a lease agreement in order to avoid unfavorable situations, such as non-payment.

-It is advisable to conduct a credit check in which the tenant provides bank and employment statements to confirm that they will indeed be able to pay rent in the medium and long term.
+It is advisable to conduct a financial solvency assessment in which the tenant provides bank and employment certifications to verify that they will be able to pay rent in the medium and long term.

-It is advisable to ask the tenant to provide documentation such as pay stubs, employment contracts, tax returns, or bank statements.
+It is advisable to request documentation from the tenant such as pay stubs, employment contracts, tax returns, or bank statements.
 With this information, you can verify that they have sufficient and stable income to pay the rent.

-The Real Estate Delinquency Database (BDMI) is a registry that provides access to information useful for avoiding the signing of lease agreements with individuals who are listed as repeat debtors.
+The Real Estate Delinquency Database (BDMI) is a registry that provides access to useful information to help avoid entering into lease agreements with individuals who are reported as repeat debtors.

 You can include a security deposit in the lease agreement; under rental law, this can cover one month’s rent.
 You can also request an additional guarantee to cover a second month’s rent or to provide protection against non-payment.